ssciwr/QHCC/docs/models.md

 # Models

+A paper draft is available at [arXiv:2501.11535](https://arxiv.org/abs/2501.11535).
+The objective of this paper is to provide a baseline for performing multi-modal data classification on a novel open multimodal dataset of hepatocellular carcinoma (HCC), which includes both image data (contrast-enhanced CT and MRI images) and tabular data (the clinical laboratory test data as well as case report forms).

-Example models and data are provided at [github.com/ZhaoWenzhao/QHCC](https://github.com/ZhaoWenzhao/QHCC).
+Example models and pre-processed data are provided at [github.com/ZhaoWenzhao/QHCC](https://github.com/ZhaoWenzhao/QHCC).

 In order to run the provided example scripts, you will need to use Python 3.8 or 3.9, and install the required Python libraries.